-For example, here are three work experience bullet points from a military police officer that quantifies their achievements:
+For example, here are three work experience bullet points from a military police officer resume that quantifies their achievements:

 Note how the veteran uses hard numbers above when detailing their military work experience and accomplishments.
 For example, detailing the number of police officers they managed (20), the number of personnel they provided security for (1,000), and the base size (1.5 square miles).

-3. Add your military education to your resume
+3. Add your military education

 Military academies and schools are highly regarded in the U.S. as being top-tier educational institutions.
-If you’ve graduated from a military academy, take credit for your hard work by listing your education in your resume education section.
+If you’ve graduated from a military academy, take credit for your hard work by listing your education in your resume’s education section.

-Treat your military education the same as any education acquired at a public or private U.S. institution.
+When writing your resume, treat your military education the same as any education acquired at a public or private U.S. institution.
 List dates of study, degree achieved, and any achievements or honors you gained.

 Here’s an example of a veteran’s military education experience from West Point: